erebe/personal-server/README.md

    * Secrets are not separated from the code and derived from a GPG key
    * Configuration and deployment are together thanks to container and kubernetes
    * Deployment can be triggered from the makefile
+   * Common way to package and deploy system package and my own projects
 * A single interface/control plane to control several machines
    * Container allow each component to be isolated
    * Kubernetes allow to manage multiple servers and provide a clean interface